As a community, we each have a role in protecting the innocence of our children!

 As a Survivor of Child Sexual Abuse:

-- Reveal your secret and the truth will set you free.
+- Reveal your secret

 - The transition from a victim to a survivor is a journey; don’t give up!